Field Trips and Tours

-Since 2004, The Longhorn Project has provided the STEM-based lessons to over eighty thousand (80,000) of students.
-In the 2018-19 school year, over 5,000 students from the Clear Creek, Dickison.
-Galveston, Houston, Santa Fe, Pasadena, and Pearland school districts and several private schools visited the project site and participated in a “hands-on” genetics lesson utilizing the Texas registered longhorns for data and visual evaluation.
+Since 2004, The Longhorn Project has provided the STEM-based lessons to over 90,000 of students from the Clear Creek, Dickison, Galveston, Houston, Santa Fe, Pasadena, and Pearland school districts, several private schools, and youth organizations.
+The students have participated in a “hands-on” genetics lesson utilizing the Texas registered longhorns for data and visual evaluation.
 In addition, students learned about animal husbandry, fruit and vegetable cultivation, pond management, aquaculture, soil research and recycling technologies, and how this knowledge relates to the future of human space flight.

 Educational Curriculum